KevinDiva/MC-s-Aqua-Textures/README.md

-**Minecraft's 1.13 Textures**
+A Texture Pack Inspired by the Classic 1.13 Minecraft Textures

-The Classic 1.13 Textures But For Later Versions Of The Game.
+Where To Download?

-Notice :
+Notice

 This Pack Is Not Affiliated With Mojang Or Microsoft.
 The Contents In This Pack Are Not In Anyway Owned By The Publisher Of This Pack.